CSHVienna/multisoc/README.md

 ### Inference of multidimensional interactions

 In this example, we infer the one-dimensional preferences and the aggregation function, given a dummy dataset that contains three attributes: number, color and shape.
+After the code, you can see how the input data is structured.
 In particular, we print the value of AIC for the model that uses the AND aggregation function.

 ```python